Polini Thor paramotors

 Exhaust flange springs – Use paraglider line to stretch the springs for replacement/removal.
 Do not use Vise-Grips or pliers to stretch the springs because this will nick the tempered surface of the spring and weaken it.
 Here is a video on how to properly do it.
 A defective exhaust flange gasket cannot be fixed with RTV – replace the gasket.
 Use PG line (best) or aircraft wire to secure the springs if they break.

 Exhaust gasket installation – The side of the gasket with the greater metal-faced area goes away from the cylinder head.
 Thoroughly clean and degrease all surfaces, apply a thin coat of gray RTV to both sides of the gasket, and install the exhaust port.
 Apply RED threadlock to the studs and torque to 10 Nm.
-Wait (10) minutes and re-torque.
-Finger tighten the nuts until RTV squeezes out from the flange, wait an hour, and then tighten to torque.
+When installing the exhaust flange, finger tighten the nuts until RTV squeezes out from the flange, wait an hour, and then tighten to torque.

 Exhaust port cleaning – after many hours the inside of the exhaust port and the manifold can have substantial deposits of carbon and/or lead phosphate/monoxide.